MassTransit/MassTransit/docs/quickstart.md

 ### What is this doing?

 If we are going to create a messaging system, we need to create a message. `YourMessage` is a .NET class that will represent our message.
 Notice that it's just a Plain Old CLR Object (or POCO).

 Next up, we need a program to run our code.
 Here we have a standard issue command line `Main` method.
 To setup the bus we start with the static class `Bus` and work off of the `Factory` extension point.
 From there we call the `CreateUsingRabbitMQ` method to setup a RabbitMQ bus instance.
 This method takes a lambda whose first and only argument is a class that will let you configure every aspect of the bus.

 One of your first decisions is going to be "What transport do I want to run on?"
-Here we have chosen RabbitMQ (`Bus.Factory.CreateUsingRabbitMQ()`) because its the defacto bus choice for MassTransit.
+Here we have chosen RabbitMQ (`Bus.Factory.CreateUsingRabbitMQ()`) because its the defacto transport choice for MassTransit.

 After that we need to configure the RabbitMQ host settings `sbc.Host()`.
 The first argument sets the machine name and the virtual directory to connect to.
 After that you have a lambda that you can use to tweak any of the other settings that you want.
 Here we can see it setting the username and password.

 Now that we have a host to listen on, we can configure some receiving endpoints `sbc.ReceiveEndpoint`.
 We pass in the host connection to listen on, then which queue do we want to listen on, and finally a lambda to register each handler that we want to use.

 Lastly, in the configuration, we have the `Handler<YourMessage>` method which subscribes a handler for the message type `YourMessage` and takes an `async` lambda (oh yeah baby TPL) that is given a context class to process.
 Here we access the message by traversing `context.Message` and then writing to the console the text of the message.

 And now we have a bus instance that is fully configured and can start processing messages.
 We can grab the `busControl` that we created and call `Start` on it to get everything rolling.
 We again `await` on the result and now we can go.

 > **Important** you need to start the bus, otherwise you will get issues with sending and receiving messages.
 There is no "send-only" bus with MassTransit.

-We can call the `Publish` method on the `busControl` and we should see our console write out the output.
+We can call the `Publish` method on the `busControl` and we should see our console write the output.